 The problem is far-reaching.
-Children miss school due to infections and pain from tooth decay.
+According to an expert dentist in Forest Hills Queens, children miss school due to infections and pain from tooth decay.
 They experience reduced productivity and poor self-image, all of which limits their educational success.

 “You can’t send a kid to school with aching teeth and expect them to learn anything,” says Coughlin.

 Barry and Coughlin both tell heart-wrenching stories.
 One involves a 3-year-old who had to get all of his baby teeth extracted due to tooth decay.
 Last year, when Coughlin gave out one of the kits, the child exclaimed with obvious joy that he wouldn’t have to share a toothbrush with his siblings anymore.